Friday Facebook Live: what is Crop Over in Barbados?

 If reading this you’re convinced that Crop Over in Barbados is something you’d like to try, then why not join us for our next Ultimate Crop Over experience?
 In addition to taking you to all of the similar Caribbean Carnival activities I mentioned, you’ll also get what’s different: have a fine-dining brunch on the Gold Coast, a visit to the Mount Gay Rum Factory, a day trip to Carlisle Beach (coconut cocktail anyone?) and so much more!

 Want to learn more about Barbados?
-Get on our mailing list; we’re celebrating all month long.
 Click here to contact us.

 Thanks for reading!